lyderic/latalph/README.md

 The original Latin alphabet [had only 23 letters](https://mysite.du.edu/~etuttle/classics/latalph.htm).

 There was also no lower case letters and no punctuation.
-The numeric system consisted of letters and zero had not yet been invented.
+The numeric system consisted of letters; zero had not yet been invented.

 This program takes any modern western UTF-8 encoded text and turns it into a Latin representation.